 Social media will be the next big battleground for free speech

 May 16, 2019 (American Thinker) — Imagine a day when newspapers publish articles regarding only the benefits of late-term abortions, socialism, and open borders.
 Where history books vilify Republican conservatives for fighting to defend slavery, inciting segregation, and founding the KKK.
-Cable news shows would report crimes committed only by conservatives or capitalists, and social media allowed only leftist ideas to be communicated over their platforms.
+Cable news shows report crimes committed only by conservatives or capitalists, and social media allow only leftist ideas to be communicated over their platforms.

 Well, if the Left continues its scorched-earth policy against free speech, in no time at all, the United States will have no resemblance to what the Founding Fathers envisioned.
 So many examples exist to fully detail the poverty, violence, and atrocities that quickly emerge when free speech is taken away that it raises the question of why so many younger Americans are indifferent to the loss of such an important right.

 In a chapter titled "The Mass Media in the Service of Soviet Communism and Post-Communist Russia," written by Lee Edwards as part of Paul Hollander's book Political Violence, Lenin is reported to have said, "A newspaper is not only a collective propagandist and a collective agitator, it is also a collective organizer."
-In other words, today's mainstream media would fit quite well into Lenin's view of what a newspaper was meant to be.
+In other words, today's mainstream media would fit quite well into Lenin's view of what a newspaper is meant to be.
 However, the communication landscape is now rapidly changing, and a noticeable shift by leftists to control the new social media powerhouse has emerged.

 As of March 31, 2019, there are over 2.38 billion monthly active Facebook users (MAU) worldwide, with Twitter reporting 326 million global MAU for the third quarter of 2018 and YouTube claiming 1.3 billion users.
-All are solidly left-leaning and quickly heading to the far left.
+All three companies are solidly left-leaning and quickly heading to the far left.
 If social media had been around during Lenin's time, there is no doubt that he would have focused his efforts to propagandize that powerful platform as well.

 According to a piece in the June 2017 publication Social Media Insider, "social media's real killer app is spreading propaganda, disinformation, and fake news, according to a new study from the University of Oxford's Computational Propaganda Research Project."
 Also mentioned, "in Russia, the researchers discovered the conversation on Twitter is carefully managed by automated accounts: in fact, 45% of all Twitter activity in Russia is produced by bots."
 It is not only Russia, but also China that controls every aspect of the lives of its people with the super-life-directing app called "WeChat" developed by the Chinese tech company Tencent.
 With over one billion registered accounts, the app collects and shares with the Chinese government every conceivable bit of data about its users.

 In the beginning, social media in the United States were seen as the new oasis of free thought and speech, but after making a hard left turn, they are quickly painting conservative viewpoints into a corner.
 The handful of leftist cyberspace dictators are forcing users to think and say only what has been deemed appropriate.
-When Facebook states that it is protecting its users by preventing certain kinds of speech, in reality, what the company are doing is tilling the soil for future propaganda and control.
+When Facebook states that it is protecting its users by preventing certain kinds of speech, in reality, what the company is doing is tilling the soil for future propaganda and control.

 A 2018 Investor's Business Daily editorial stated that GovPredict, a Silicon Valley political data research firm, found that over the last 14 years, employees of Alphabet (the parent of Google) "gave 90% of their political donations, or $15.5 million, to Democrats.
 Republicans took in a mere $1.6 million."
 The editorial added that another study found that since 2006, Amazon employees gave 90% of their political donations to Democratic political action committees.
 "So claims that the social media giants are politically neutral is a joke," the editorial concluded.